Reference Guide

 Start with control that fails or holds

-Start with approval and proof posture
+Start with approval, ownership, and proof posture

 The sprawl report and benchmark series are the best entry point if you need adoption visibility, evidence posture, and pilot language.